 Villa Torlonia’s fake ruins

 Alessandro Torlonia was obsessed with the Roman Forum, and though he was able to add to the family’s huge collection of excavated classical sculptures, he was unable to locate any ruins on his own land.
-He therefore tasked Caretti to build a number of follies in the grounds.
+He therefore tasked Caretti with building a number of follies in the grounds.
 These include a fake basilica (shown), the tumbling-down ‘Temple of Saturn’ (shown earlier in the article), a mini Forum of fallen columns, and a Tribune and Fountain – all complete fantasy.

 Most of these can be seen on the path to the left of the main entrance, as you ascend the slope towards the Casina delle Civette.